 If you're using the GoPro microphones, you can expect the same three-mics and on-device noise reduction as offered on the Hero 11 Black.
 There's also stereo and RAW audio capture, and with a MediaMod, you're adding 3.5mm support to the mix.

 Audio recorded on the Hero 12 Black seems tuned for vlogging.
 GoPro's figured out how to focus on voices in a natural way while still letting background sounds in.
 This makes the 12 Black a great vlogging action camera.
 DJI's sound profile might suit you better if you prefer a more balanced focus on ambient audio.

 GoPro Hero 12 Black additional features

 The Hero 12 Black's Bluetooth upgrades mean the action camera can support a total of four Bluetooth devices.
-So your headphones/mic, Volta, and phone can all be connected without pushing another off.
+So your headphones/mic, Volta, and phone can all be connected without pushing one another off.
 By contrast, the Hero 11 Black could only be connected to one Bluetooth device at a time.

 GoPro's also added timecode sync to its Hero 12 to make multi-camera edits easier, plugging into video editing apps like Final Cut Pro X and Premiere Pro CC to save time getting batches of footage organized.

 It isn't just video that's been boosted with a few extra features.
-You can now take Light Painting, Star Trail, and Vehicle Light Trail photos, and there's a new Interval Photo feature so you can snap at fixed intervals between 0.5 seconds to 120 seconds.
+You can now take Light Painting, Star Trail, and Vehicle Light Trail photos, and there's a new Interval Photo feature so you can snap at fixed intervals between 0.5 seconds and 120 seconds.

 "In GoPro's quest to provide the best battery runtimes possible, they found that a surprisingly low amount of GoPro users were actually applying GPS stickers to content,"